kuvivek/drivingTheoryInGermany/README.md

 For example, it is prohibited on the edge of the road if this prevents the use of marked parking spaces.
 It is also prohibited
 on the carriageway of priority roads outside built-up areas.

 415. You are looking for a place to park on the right edge of the carriageway.
 A cycle path runs alongside to the right of the carriageway.
-How many metres before a junction or an intersection are you prohibited from parking?right
+How many metres before a junction or an intersection are you prohibited from parking?
 __8m__
-**Comment**:  StVO: Parking is not permitted in front of intersections and junctions up to 8 m from the intersection of the edges of the
+**Comment**:  StVO: Parking is not permitted in front of intersections and junctions up to 8 m from the intersection of the edges of
-carriageway, provided that a cycle path has been constructed to the right of the carriageway in the direction of travel (Section 12 (3)).
+the  carriageway, provided that a cycle path has been constructed to the right of the carriageway in the direction of travel (Section
+12 (3)).
 This regulation is intended to increase the visibility and safety of cyclists.

 416. Where is stopping prohibited?
 ✅ On the roadway, if there is a sufficiently wide hard shoulder on the right